MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.DeviceManagement/Microsoft.Graph.Beta.DeviceManagement.md

 User experience analytics baselines

 ### [Get-MgBetaDeviceManagementUserExperienceAnalyticBaselineAppHealthMetric](Get-MgBetaDeviceManagementUserExperienceAnalyticBaselineAppHealthMetric.md)
-The user experience analytics app health metrics.
+The scores and insights for the application health metrics.

 ### [Get-MgBetaDeviceManagementUserExperienceAnalyticBaselineBatteryHealthMetric](Get-MgBetaDeviceManagementUserExperienceAnalyticBaselineBatteryHealthMetric.md)
-The user experience analytics battery health metrics.
+The scores and insights for the battery health metrics.

 ### [Get-MgBetaDeviceManagementUserExperienceAnalyticBaselineBestPracticeMetric](Get-MgBetaDeviceManagementUserExperienceAnalyticBaselineBestPracticeMetric.md)
-The user experience analytics best practices metrics.
+The scores and insights for the best practices metrics.

 ### [Get-MgBetaDeviceManagementUserExperienceAnalyticBaselineCount](Get-MgBetaDeviceManagementUserExperienceAnalyticBaselineCount.md)
 Get the number of the resource

 ### [Get-MgBetaDeviceManagementUserExperienceAnalyticBaselineDeviceBootPerformanceMetric](Get-MgBetaDeviceManagementUserExperienceAnalyticBaselineDeviceBootPerformanceMetric.md)
-The user experience analytics device boot performance metrics.
+The scores and insights for the device boot performance metrics.

 ### [Get-MgBetaDeviceManagementUserExperienceAnalyticBaselineRebootAnalyticMetric](Get-MgBetaDeviceManagementUserExperienceAnalyticBaselineRebootAnalyticMetric.md)
-The user experience analytics reboot analytics metrics.
+The scores and insights for the reboot analytics metrics.

 ### [Get-MgBetaDeviceManagementUserExperienceAnalyticBaselineResourcePerformanceMetric](Get-MgBetaDeviceManagementUserExperienceAnalyticBaselineResourcePerformanceMetric.md)
-The user experience analytics resource performance metrics.
+The scores and insights for the resource performance metrics.

 ### [Get-MgBetaDeviceManagementUserExperienceAnalyticBaselineWorkFromAnywhereMetric](Get-MgBetaDeviceManagementUserExperienceAnalyticBaselineWorkFromAnywhereMetric.md)
-The user experience analytics work from anywhere metrics.
+The scores and insights for the work from anywhere metrics.

 ### [Get-MgBetaDeviceManagementUserExperienceAnalyticBatteryHealthAppImpact](Get-MgBetaDeviceManagementUserExperienceAnalyticBatteryHealthAppImpact.md)
 User Experience Analytics Battery Health App Impact